PaulleDemon/PyUIBuilder/docs/intro.md

 every child widget will use the same layout for positioning.
 The ony exception is if you have enabled absolute positioning from the child widgets toolbar.

+By default all layouts are set to Flex

 ![layouts](./assets/layouts.png)

 Depending on the layout selected your child widgets will be provided with